Title: Competition and Competitiveness

 Location: Colchester Campus

-The PhD student will work on an independent topic related to the research of the Project.
-They will have expertise in relevant areas of philosophy (including social and political philosophy, ethics, philosophy and economics), will conduct research related to them and support the other members of the research team with their expertise.
-They will take part in regular team meetings and collaborate on the planning of workshops and other activities.
-They’ll will also contribute to outreach and impact activities as appropriate.
+You will work on an independent topic related to the research of the project.
+You will have expertise in some relevant areas of philosophy (including social and political philosophy, ethics, philosophy and economics), will conduct research related to them and support the other members of the research team with your expertise.
+You will take part in regular team meetings and collaborate on the planning of workshops and other activities.
+You will also contribute to outreach and impact activities as appropriate.

 Possible research topics include:

 The Competition and Competitiveness Project is based in the School of Philosophy and Art History at the University of Essex.
 It is funded by a Leverhulme Trust Research Leadership Award and will run for four years.
 The research team currently consists of Professor Timo Jütten (Philosophy), who is the Principal Investigator, three Senior Research Officers (postdocs) in Philosophy, History and Economics, and a Project Administrator.

 The overall aim of this project is to develop a comprehensive understanding of the different forms of competition and competitiveness and the role they play in a wide range of social practices and institutions (markets, science, sports).
 We think that competition and competitiveness are poorly understood but rarely submitted to detailed analysis.
 We hope to change the conversation in (political) philosophy, and to make a more realistic conception of human nature and social processes the basis of normative arguments and offering a nuanced view of when competition is appropriate.